Investigating the Role of Attribute Context in Vision-Language Models for Object Recognition and Detection: Evaluation

-\textbf{Text-region retrieval} We pose a fine-grained text-to-region retrieval scenario to show a use case where attribute sensitivity is beneficial.
-In particular, we consider as input a set of texts $\mathcal{T}$ for which each text \textit{t} contains an attribute \textit{a} from the set $\mathcal{A}$ and an object \textit{o} from the set $\mathcal{O}$ (\eg \textit{red car}).
-The goal is to return as output top-scoring bounding box regions in images that are correct if they contain a ``red car" (non-red cars would be incorrect).
-We select $\mathcal{A}$ to be the colors in OVAD \cite{bravo2022open} and $\mathcal{O}$ to contain all COCO objects.
-We then use every GT box in this set as potential retrievals (approximately 14,300 samples).
-The region embedding $f_{i}^{I}$ for each box is obtained as the OVR-CNN embedding after processing feature maps with ROIAlign and the V2L layer.
-For all text \textit{t} in $\mathcal{T}$, we compute the dot product similarity between the average contextualized word embedding $f_{j}^{t}$ of its attribute and object text tokens (\eg the average $f_{red}$ and $f_{car}$) and every $f_{i}^{I}$.
-We report recall@$k$, where we define a true positive as when at least one retrieval of the correct attribute and object is within the top $k$ (false negative otherwise).
-We also report precision@$k$ where we consider the proportion of correct retrievals out of the top $k$.
+\textbf{Text-region retrieval} We pose fine-grained text-to-region retrieval as a use case where attribute-object understanding is needed.
+We input a set of texts $\mathcal{T}$ for which each text \textit{t} contains an attribute \textit{a} from the set $\mathcal{A}$ and an object \textit{o} from the set $\mathcal{O}$ (\eg \textit{red car}).
+The goal is to return as output top-scoring regions that are correct if they contain the correct attribute \textit{and} object (\eg for \textit{red car}, non-red cars would be incorrect).
+We select $\mathcal{A}$ to be colors, patterns (striped, dotted, etc.), and materials (metal, wooden, etc.) in OVAD \cite{bravo2022open} and $\mathcal{O}$ to contain all COCO objects.
+Since OVAD's annotations are dense, we exclude attribute-object pairs that are not described in language due to being inherent (\eg \textit{metal car}) and use attribute-object pairs with greater than 10 annotations.
+Overall, we use 323 attribute-object pairs (273 with colors, 42 materials, and 8 patterns).
+In evaluation, every ground-truth box in OVAD is considered a possible retrieval ($\approx$14,300 samples).
+For CLIP, we input crops for each GT box to the image encoder and use similarity between image and text features to rank retrievals.
+For OVR-CNN, we compute the region embedding $f_{i}^{I}$ for each box.
+Then for all text \textit{t} in $\mathcal{T}$, we compute the dot product between the average word embedding $f_{j}^{t}$ of its attribute and object text tokens (\eg average($f_{red}$, $f_{car}$)) and every $f_{i}^{I}$.
+We report recall@$k$ (a true positive is when at least one retrieval of the correct attribute and object is within the top $k$).
+We also report precision@$k$, the proportion of correct retrievals in the top $k$.
+We do not directly evaluate on OVAD since the task has the different goal of detecting all attributes rather than differentiating between categories described with attributes.

+\textbf{Object attribution} For CLIP, we consider object attribution (with the VGA dataset \cite{yuksekgonul2022and}) as a relevant benchmark for image-text matching.
+This task involves selecting the correct text for an image, given two choices with different order (\eg ``the crouched cat and the open door" vs. ``the open cat and the crouched door").
+Note that this task is \textit{complementary} to the retrieval task, in that they both test attribute understanding, but text-region retrieval focuses more on fine-grained differentiation among \emph{plausible} attribute-object pairs (\textit{blue car} vs. \textit{red car} vs. \textit{blue truck}), while attribution focuses on intra-caption ordering where negative pairs are often \emph{implausible} (\eg ``crouched door'').